mmsaki/nft-trading-analysis/README.md

 ## Development

-Welcome to the `development` branch, we will analyze all the collections and compare if they outperfromed each other.
+Welcome to the `development` branch, we will analyze all the collections and compare if they outperfromed each other here.

 ## Our Collections
 * [meek_analysis](./meek_analysis.ipynb)